 The production of cell therapies is highly regulated and subject to constant inspection.
 The regulatory environment may also change from time to time.
 Any failure to comply with regulatory requirements, whether in the U.S. or in other countries in which our cell therapies are supplied, may result in investigation by regulatory authorities, suspension of regulatory authorizations and, as a result, suspension of clinical programs or ability to supply any of our cell therapies and potentially significant fines or other penalties being imposed in relation to any breach.
 Any failure may also harm our reputation and impact our ability going forward to obtain regulatory approvals for other cell therapies or require us to undertake additional organizational changes to minimize the risk of further breach.
-A failure to comply may apply to any part of our business, for example, to the processes used for manufacture of our cell therapies (including tracking of patient product and supply of patient specific product).
+A failure to comply may apply to any part of our business, for example, to the processes used for manufacture of our cell therapies (including the reliability of the process) or to the processes used for treatment of patients (including tracking of patient product and supply of patient-specific product).